tombenke/npac/docs/intro.md

 It does not necessarily follow the MVC pattern, dependency layering, or other strict regulation of classic PoA or onion  architectures.

-`npac= is not about abstraction layering, but it is about the independence of connected modules that an application is made of and built upon by composition.
+`npac` is not about abstraction layering, but it is about the independence of connected modules that an application is made of and built upon by composition.

 Obviously it is worth to keep the one-directional dependency structure,